tjchambers/mutant-musings/ruby/if_less.md

 ## Remedy

-In the above example my specs alwasy made the if result == FALSE, therefore the early part of my line was never executed.
+In the above example my specs always made the if result == FALSE, therefore the early part of my line was never executed.
 And mutant played havoc with various mutations, of a line I *believed* was executed.
 The fact that my array could NEVER have a `[nil]` was for me a  giveaway that the line was not executed.
 Rearranging it into the *mutant view* and running my RSpec specs with coverage PROVED that I did not ever have a path that resulted in traversing that statement.

 ## Takeaway